 You can find me in several social media:

 - This blog is my main channel.
 This is where I write posts about spinning, but also where I explain a bit more about videos I release.
 Sometimes I make videos that are on the blog only.
 Subscribe or make an rss feed to be sure not to miss any posts.

 - My youtube channel is where I release a lot of my videos.
 Subscribe to be sure not to missanything!

 - I have a facebook page where I link to all my blog posts, you are welcome to follow me there.

 - I run an online spinning school, welcome to join a course!
 You can also check out my course page for courses in Sweden.

 - On Patreon you can get early access to new videos and other Patreon only benefits.
 The contributions from my patreon only benefits.
 The contributions from my patrons is an important way to cover the costs, time and energy I put into the videos and blog posts I create.
 Shooting and editing a 3 minute video takes about 5 hours.
 Writing a blog post around 3.
 You can read more about my Patreon page here.

 - You are also welcome to make one-off donations on my Ko-fi page.

 - Follow me on Instagram.
 I announce new blog posts, share images from behind the scenes and post lots of woolliness.

-- Interacting with you helps me make better content.
+- In all the social media I offer, you are more than welcome to contact me.
+Interacting with you helps me make better content.
 My private Facebook page, however, will remain private.

 - I support Centro de textiles tradicionales del Cusco, a group of talented textile artists in Cusco, Peru who dedicate their work to the empowerment of weavers through the revitalization and sustainable practice of Peruvian ancestral textiles in the Cusco region.
 Please consider supporting their work by donating to their causes.